 - For Oakland University's academic and administrative campus network, all traffic to and from the well-known addresses for the top three peer-to-peer sharing sites is blocked.
 In addition, all unsolicited inbound traffic is denied to user desktops, preventing clients from being dedicated servers of copyrighted material.
 The network is also continually monitored for anomalous traffic patterns which may be indicative of P2P super-nodes.
 Moreover, recent firewall upgrades have included the potential to provide additional bandwidth shaping and proactive notification services.

-- For Oakland University's residence network, the border router employs Network Based Application Recognition and Quality of Service protocols that match a "policy library" with active traffic and then limits based on the match.
-We have listed known peer-to-peer traffic defined in the policy library and are limiting based on that standard.
-There is an additional technology that shapes bandwidth using algorithms that flatten traffic spikes and provides relatively equal use of the network for everyone on that segment.
+- For Oakland University's residence network, there is an additional technology that shapes bandwidth using algorithms that flatten traffic spikes and provides relatively equal use of the network for everyone on that segment.
 This restricts large bandwidth users from becoming P2P super-nodes.